-Detection of ALK-positive NSCLC and ROS1-positive NSCLC is necessary for selection of patients for treatment with crizotinib because these are the only patients for whom benefit has been shown.
-Assessment for ALK-positive NSCLC and ROS1-positive NSCLC should be performed by laboratories with demonstrated proficiency in the specific technology being utilized.
+Detection of either ALK-positive or ROS1 positive NSCLC is necessary for selection of patients for treatment with crizotinib because these are the only patients for whom benefit has been shown.

+Assessment for either ALK-positive or ROS1 positive NSCLC should be performed by laboratories with demonstrated proficiency in the specific technology being utilized.
 Improper assay performance can lead to unreliable test results.

-Recommended Dosing
+Recommended dosing